business dispute arbitration in Clark, Missouri 65243

 Unable to resolve the deadlock through informal negotiation, both parties agreed to arbitration in August 2023 under the Missouri Arbitration and Mediation Commission (MAMC), aiming to avoid a protracted court battle.

-In the final ruling delivered in January 2024, Judge Emerson found that Crestview indeed delayed critical approvals, contributing to partial deliveries, but that Midwestern failed to meet agreed quality benchmarks.
+In the final ruling delivered in January 2024, the claimant found that Crestview indeed delayed critical approvals, contributing to partial deliveries, but that Midwestern failed to meet agreed quality benchmarks.
 The arbitrator ordered Crestview to pay $670,000 within 30 days, reflecting adjusted value for usable equipment, minus penalties for delays.
 Additionally, Midwestern had to provide a complementary maintenance package worth $50,000 to repair defective units on site.

 The decision brought relief to Crestview, which avoided paying the full disputed amount, and allowed Midwestern to recoup a significant portion of its contract price and preserve its business reputation locally.
 Both companies acknowledged the arbitration's role in swiftly resolving a highly technical dispute.